Eyelor/docker-lab-4-dockerfile/README.md

 Example for Windows:

-Download files and open console in location where these files are stored.
+Download files and open console.
+Change directory to the location of the downloaded files.

 ```cmd
 cd C:\location\of\downloaded\files\
 ```

-If you want to change Apache welcome page content you can edit index.html file.
+If changing Apache welcome page content, edit index.html file.

-If you want to change current port Apache working on you have to edit apache_000-default_config_8080.txt and apache_ports_config_8080.txt files.
+If changing current port Apache working on, edit apache_000-default_config_8080.txt and apache_ports_config_8080.txt files.
 For now port 8080 is set instead of 80.
-If you want to set up different port you have to change port 8080 to desired port.
+If setting up different port, change port 8080 to desired port.
 Remember to change it only in places where port 8080 is set.
 Other ports are for ssl, etc.

 Then run command to build new image with Dockerfile named web100: